kylehounslow/gdg_workshop/README.md

 # Welcome to the GDG TensorFlow Codelab!
 Links to the notebooks to be run in [Google Colab](colab.research.google.com) will be live as soon as they become available.
-Simply click the link to open in a Colab instance.
+Simply click the links to open Notebooks in a Colab instance.

 ## Notebooks:
 *  Hello TensorFlow!